seldo/docs/content/getting-started/publishing-npm-packages.md

 Test: Go to `https://npmjs.com/package/<package>`.
 You should see the information for your new package.

+## Public vs. private packages

+An unscoped package can only be public, so any package you publish without a scope will be public.
+Scoped packages can be public or private, and are private by default.
+See [working with scopes](/getting-started/scoped-packages) for more information.

 ## Updating the package

 When you make changes, you can update the package using `npm version <update_type>`, where update_type is one of the semantic versioning release types, patch, minor, or major.
 This command will change the version number in `package.json`.
 Note that this will also add a tag with this release number to your git repository if you have one.